Understanding the 4-Year Cryptocurrency Cycle: Guide to Market Trends

 The Role of Bitcoin Halving in the Cryptocurrency Cycle

 The Bitcoin halving event, occurring approximately every four years, is a critical factor in shaping the crypto cycle.
 Halving reduces the number of new Bitcoins entering circulation, creating a supply shock that often triggers price increases.
-This scarcity effect fuels demand, leading to higher adoption rates and increased interest in crypto processing as more people transact with digital assets.
+This scarcity effect fuels demand, leading to higher adoption rates.
+Increased interest in crypto processing follows as more people transact with digital assets.

 Why Understanding the Crypto Cycle Matters